delight-im/Android-Commons/README.md

-# Android-BaseLib
+# Android-Commons

-Base library containing lots of small features that are frequently needed in Android
+Reusable components and utilities for Android

 ## Installation